paulErdos/Astrovisualization/README.md

    List of things that it's probably worthwhile to keep track of
    ------------------------------------------------------------------------

-   a.
-Add docstrings to everything.
+   * Add docstrings to everything.
-   b.
-Make the code legible to non-authors
+   * Make the code legible to non-authors
-   c.
-Un-abbreviate everything so that the code doesn't read like it was
-       written in the days of 64k memory capacity.
+   * Un-abbreviate everything so that the code doesn't read like it was written in the days of 64k memory capacity
-   d.
-Remember that spaces, not tabs.
-Perhaps convert for dev convenience
-      then switch back at the end?
-I feel like this could cause disaster.
+   * Remember that spaces, not tabs.
+Perhaps convert for dev convenience then switch back at the end?
+I feel like this could cause disaster
-   e.
-Clean up line width
+   * Clean up line width
-   f.
-Learn what a callback function is
+   * Learn what a callback function is
-   g.
-Consider sending iteratively skimming the document in finer and
-      finer detail as a method of absorhing everything there is to absorb greedily by easiest.
-Then proofread and send to Alex with any lingering questions.
+   * Consider iteratively skimming the document in finer and finer detail as a method of absorbing everything there is to absorb greedily by easiest, then proofread and send to Alex with any lingering questions
-   h.
-Learn about globals
+   * Learn about globals

-   y.
-Track Interface Elements:
+   * Track Interface Elements:
-      * all options must start with a -
+      * all options must start with a '-'
       * Perhaps add a debug or verbose mode, and suppress more than minimum output.

-   z.
-Track questions for Alex and blocked sections:
+   * Track questions for Alex and blocked sections:
       * in handleCommandLineArgs(), first while loop, first else
         statement:
         - What is going on here?